ylhyra/ylhyra_content/not_data/content/explanations/Past_participle.md

 *að þurfa → ég hef þurft
 *að þýða → ég hef þýtt

-Irregular words that include the same change as can be seen in the [[Present tense|present tense]] include:
+Irregular words that include the same change as can be seen in the [[present tense]] include:

 *að sjá → ég hef séð
 **Same change as in the present tense "ég sé"
 *að taka → ég hef tekið
 **Same change as in the present tense "ég tek"

-Irregular words that include the same change as in the [[Past tense|past tense]] include:
+Irregular words that include the same change as in the [[past tense]] include:

 *að eiga → ég hef átt
 **Same change as in the past tense "ég átti"